sethvargo/atlantis-on-gke/README.md

   needed.

-- **Automatic GitHub Repo Creation & Configuration** - Automatically creates a dedicated GitHub repository with the Atlantis webhook configured automatically.
+- **Automatic GitHub Repo Creation & Configuration** - Automatically creates a dedicated private GitHub repository with the Atlantis webhook configured automatically.

+## Requirements
+1. A GCP Organization (see https://cloud.google.com/resource-manager/docs/quickstart-organizations)
+because these configurations create a new project which (through Terraform) must be associated with an organization.
+2. A GitHub Organization (not a personal account) because the Terraform GitHub provider does not yet support personal accounts: https://github.com/terraform-providers/terraform-provider-github/issues/45

 ## Tutorial